 With platform-wide activation of MFA on SmartSimple Cloud taking effect March, 2023, we’re encouraging clients to be proactive by implementing MFA after our most recent MFA feature enhancement went live on the platform on November 10th, 2022.

-If you have any questions, or are looking for guidance around setting up MFA, please contact our Platform Solutions team.
+If you have any questions, or are looking for guidance around MFA, please contact our Platform Solutions team.